jatin9084/COSMIC-CYCLE/README.md

 3. Review and modify the scripts to fit the specifications of your electric bicycle.
 4. Run the simulations to calculate battery capacity and motor performance.

-## Contributing

-If you would like to contribute to this project, please follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and commit (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Create a new Pull Request.

 ## Acknowledgements